-- (a) This Regulation shall apply to safety investigations into accidents and serious incidents: - 1. which have occurred in the territory of the Maldives, in accordance with the obligations of an ICAO Member State;

-- 2. involving aircraft registered in Maldives or operated by an undertaking established in the Maldives, which have occurred outside the territories of Maldives, when such investigations are not conducted by another State; - 3. in which Maldives is entitled, according to international standards and recommended practices, to appoint an accredited representative to participate as the State of Registry, State of the Operator, or State providing information, facilities or experts at the request of the State conducting the investigation; - 4. in which Maldives has a special interest by virtue of fatalities or serious injuries to its citizens, and thus appoints an expert or a representative for the investigation conducted by another State. - (b) This Regulation shall also apply to issues pertaining to the timely availability of information relating to all persons and dangerous goods on board an aircraft involved in an accident and assistance to the victims of air accidents and their relatives. - (c) This Regulation shall not apply to safety investigations into accidents and serious incidents which involve aircraft engaged in military, customs, police or similar services, except, in accordance with MCAR-13A.A.05(d).
+- (a) This Regulation shall apply to safety investigations into accidents and serious incidents: - 1. which have occurred in the territory of the Maldives, in accordance with the obligations of an ICAO Member State; - 2. involving aircraft registered in Maldives or operated by an undertaking established in the Maldives, which have occurred outside the territories of Maldives, when such investigations are not conducted by another State; - 3. in which Maldives is entitled, according to international standards and recommended practices, to appoint an accredited representative to participate as the State of Registry, State of the Operator, or State providing information, facilities or experts at the request of the State conducting the investigation; - 4. in which Maldives has a special interest by virtue of fatalities or serious injuries to its citizens, and thus appoints an expert or a representative for the investigation conducted by another State. - (b) This Regulation shall also apply to issues pertaining to the timely availability of information relating to all persons and dangerous goods on board an aircraft involved in an accident and assistance to the victims of air accidents and their relatives. - (c) Unless otherwise stated, the specifications in this Regulation apply to activities following accidents and incidents involving - 1. manned aircraft; or - 2. remotely piloted aircraft (RPA) certificated in accordance with Annex 8 (Airworthiness of Aircraft) and/or operated under an operator authorization in accordance with